carbonblack/cbapi-python/docs/index.rst

 The  optional `CBAPI_SSL_VERIFY` envar can be used to control SSL validation(True/False or 0/1), which will default to ON when not explicitly set by the user.

+For environments where complex outbound network filters and proxy configurations are used (eg. anything other than an unauthenticated or basic password authenticated proxy) a prepared `requests.Session` object may be supplied as a `proxy_session` parameter.
+This session will then be used for all communication with the API.
+Construction of such a `Session` is beyond the scope of this document, consult your local network/security administrators for assistance.

 Backwards & Forwards Compatibility
 ----------------------------------